ABOUT THE WRITERS

 It's such a painfully obvious choice it almost seems comical, but Trainspotting.
 I think Trainspotting is the best drug film precisely because it doesn't fall into the trap of making hard drug use only the bad times.
 The junkies in that movie use drugs for a variety of reasons and the film doesn’t shy away from the fact that hard drugs feel so good, which is why I mainly used the drugs I did.
 It feels like the most human portrayal of drug use in mainstream film.

-What is the weirdest interaction you’ve had with a stranger this year?
+Alden Nagel: What is the weirdest interaction you’ve had with a stranger this past year?

-I’m sure you remember that time in the last year when we were walking in front of a bar in downtown Olympia, WA.
+Alden Nagel: I’m sure you remember that one time in the past year when we were walking in front of a bar in downtown Olympia, WA.
 A group of young guys got kicked out about as fast as they went in.
 How would you retell that?

-Yeah, being harassed by children who were drunk on Twisted Tea.
+Griffin S: Yeah, being harassed by young guys who were drunk on Twisted Tea.
 I just remember being outside of a venue, I believe my friend was playing a show.
-We were just smoking or something and these zoomers just pulled up shirtless, hit on us and promptly walked into this punk bar only to be thrown out faster than I have ever seen someone get booted from a venue.
+We were walking by and these zoomers just pulled up shirtless, hit on us and promptly walked into this punk bar only to be thrown out faster than I have ever seen someone get booted from a venue.
 I think as they turned the corner they called us pussies as well.

-What’s the best movie you’ve seen recently that you watched on your own?
+Alden Nagel: What’s the best movie you’ve seen recently, that you watched on your own?

-Love and Mercy, which was recommended to me by someone who has become very important to me.
-I am a massive Beach Boys fan but also a massive hater of most musical biopics.
-But this film made me love both even more than I thought possible.
+Love and Mercy.
+I am a massive Beach Boys fan, but also a massive hater of most music biopics.
+This film made me love both even more than I thought possible.
 It's a really amazing film that is so deeply tragic yet beautiful.
 Seeing Brian Wilson creating what I might argue as the greatest piece of American music, Pet Sounds, is grueling.
 You see the struggle between genius and the chorus of doubters, as well as the unavoidable weight of mental illness that both fuel and obstruct the artistic process.

 Wake in Fright.
 I loved this film.
 It is so overbearing and extreme that it feels like an endurance test.
 Australia has some great arthouse.
 I think this is essential viewing for any cinephile.